The Unfastened Vest or Waiscoat Button

 Finally, there is the “Eton“-theory.
 Especially the upper class in the UK during the Victorian age was very meticulous about dressing and hence it hardly surprises that even the smallest details in their clothes was used to express one’s belonging to the highest class.
 Certain students of Eton College excelled in those kinds of details.
 For example, during the Eton Boats Day only members of the Regatta Society were allowed to wear a special sailor uniform which was worn during the time of Admiral Nelson.
 Members of the Pop had even more privileges.
 Pop is the oldest self -electing Society in Eton, which was formerly only accessible to sons of the best families, if they were accepted by the existing members.
 Apart from the fact, that only Pop members were entitled to sit on the wall in front of the main school building, they also had the exclusive right to wear certain attire while the specific garments or accessories changed occasionally.
 At the end of the 19th century,only members of the Pop were allowed to wear a white waistcoat and ruffled shirts with their blue morning coat or carry a rolled up umbrella.
 Apparently, another feature of the Pop was to leave the bottom button of the waistcoat unfastened.
 Later in life, members kept the tradition of unbuttoning this bottom button alive and since many of them had become a part of the UK’s elite, it did not take too long for Savile Row tailors and manufacturers to notice and later copy this special habit.

-To what extent one of these 4 theories is more valid than the others is hard to determine – just pick the one you like best!
+To what extent one of these 4 theories is more valid than the others is hard to determine, however the hunting picture of John Buckle leads me to believe that it might have been a hunting tradition, that predates the fashion of Bertie!
 In any case, it is for certain that even today there are waistcoats which have a sham bottom button and thus cannot really be buttoned all the way down.

 In the US, Germany and other parts of the world, waistcoat buttons used to buttoned until the influence of Savile Row became stronger through motion pictures.
 Leading actors who would have their suits tailored in Savile Row, would often leave their bottom vest button unbuttoned and so people on the street started to adapt to their heroes more and more.